Historical Barcelona: In One Day

 The Basilica of the Holy Family is the famous unfinished work of Gaudi and the most famous site in Barcelona.
-Yes, it’s still unfinished even though construction started more than 100 years ago.
-Set to be completed around 2046, the basilica is a marvelous sight to behold.
-Looking at it from the outside, it seems like something you’ll see in a Tolkien movie.
+Yes, it’s still unfinished, even though construction started more than 100 years ago.
+Set to be completed around 2046, the basilica is a marvellous sight to behold.
+Looking at it from the outside, it seems like something you’ll see in a Tolkien film.

-You can even go up to one of the two towers of the basilica but there’s a separate ticket for that part of the tour.
-All of the proceeds from the ticket sales will go to the completion of this edifice dubbed as “Gaudi’s crowning glory”.
-If you’re trying to save then you can just admire the magnificent façade of the church from the outside and try to return for a tour of the interiors upon its completion around 30 years from now.
+You can even go up to one of the two towers of the basilica, but there’s a separate ticket for that part of the tour.
+All the proceeds from the ticket sales will go to the completion of this edifice, dubbed as “Gaudi’s crowning glory”.
+If you’re trying to save, then you can just admire the magnificent façade of the church from the outside and try to return for a tour of the interiors upon its completion around 30 years from now.

 Font Màgica de Montjuïc

 Before the Bellagio fountains of Las Vegas became famous for their magical presentations, there was the Magic Fountain of Montjuïc.
 This fountain on the Montjuïc hill near Placa d’Espanya was constructed for the 1929 Barcelona International Exposition.
 The shows can be viewed from Thursdays through Sundays from 8PM until around 10:30PM.
 You can take the escalators, so you can watch the show from above, or just stay on the grounds to watch the fountains right in front of you.

 There are limited places where you can sit while watching the show, so either go to the fountain early or wear really comfortable shoes, since you’ll be standing for quite some time.
 The music that the fountain dances to is a mixture of classics and Disney songs in Spanish.
 You’ll even get to hear newer and more upbeat songs from the likes of Flo Rida, Timbaland or even Miley Cyrus.
 And yes, the show is way better than that of the Bellagio fountains.